Extended Set-based Tasks for Multi-task Execution and Prioritization: Introduction

 Approaches to enforce a hierarchy among the executed tasks can be then categorized into \emph{strict} and \emph{soft}.
 Strict hierarchies guarantee that the execution of a task at lower priority does not influence the execution of a task at higher priority.
-This, however, can easily lead to discontinuities of the robot controller during the switch between stacks of tasks~(\cite{antonelli2009tcns, keith2011analysis, simetti2016novel}).
-The soft task hierarchy enforcement, instead, can guarantee continuous transitions between stacks of tasks, at the expense of letting tasks at lower priorities influence tasks at higher priorities~(\cite{SilverioTRO2019}).
+This, however, can easily lead to discontinuities of the robot controller during the switch between stacks of tasks~\cite{antonelli2009tcns, keith2011analysis, simetti2016novel}.
+The Hierarchical Quadratic Programming (HQP) approach presented in~\cite{kim2019continuous} allows for switching stacks, insertion and removal of tasks, and it is amenable to torque control.
+The soft task hierarchy enforcement, instead, can guarantee continuous transitions between stacks of tasks, at the expense of letting tasks at lower priorities influence tasks at higher priorities~\cite{SilverioTRO2019}.

-In this paper, we opt for a soft task hierarchy, since we aim at designing a controller that allows for smooth, stable, and efficient transitions between stacks of tasks.
+In this paper, we opt for a soft task hierarchy approach, since we aim at designing a controller that allows for smooth, stable, and efficient transitions between stacks of tasks.
 Moreover, we give the conditions under which the influence of low-priority tasks on the execution of tasks at higher priority is not existent.